By: Team T09-1 Since: Feb 2019 Licence: MIT

 edit 1 name/Data Structures and Algorithms code/CS1234

-Edits the name and code of the 1st module in the displayed module list to beData Structures and Algorithms
+Edits the name and code of the 1st module in the displayed module list to beData Structures and AlgorithmsandCS1234respectively.

 edit 3 code/CS2040C tag/